rlancer/google-managed-certs-gke/README.md

-The app is simply outputting the name of the host it's running on so you're browser should output something similar to
+The app is simply outputting the name of the host it's running on so you're browser should look like this

 ![host name app running on HTTP](screenshots/non_http_success.png)